 FEED - Weekend Edition Sunday

-NPR's Lulu Garcia-Navarro and puzzlemaster Will Shortz play this week's puzzle with Michelle Snow of Crown Point, Ind.
+NPR's Lulu Garcia-Navarro and puzzlemaster Will Shortz play the puzzle this week with Haig Donabedian from Toledo, Ohio.

 (Image credit: NPR)

 NPR's Lulu Garcia-Navarro speaks to John Prendergast, of the Enough Project, about the effects of U.S. humanitarian aid to South Sudan amid a humanitarian crisis.